-Christian Hope Counseling with Rev. Dr. Craig Brewick has been helping people for 20 years.
+Christian Hope Counseling with Rev. Dr. Craig Brewick has been helping people with their communication for 20 years.
 There is a sliding scale with appointments often available in the week that you call.
 Read on about how my counseling works with the help of God.

 When Sophia* and Oliver* came into my counseling office…

 In fact, they told me right away that they hadn’t spoken to each other in three weeks.

 “Every time we talk, he just dismisses me,” Olivia said.
 “I don’t know what happened.
 We have a blended family of small – teenage children.